AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 * work -- how much work went into finding the proof for a block
 * sigma-work -- how much cumulative work has been contributed up to and including that block (and only it's history)

-I think for Quanta / cryptonet I was using sigma-work; IDK if there was a good reason tho.
+I think for Quanta / Cryptonet I was using sigma-work; IDK if there was a good reason tho.

 \todo[inline]{Are these methods equivalent?}